Here is a preview of my novel, Tears of Clowns.

 Christian did play a big role in helping her overcome many of her issues.
 With him, she got to know and like herself, and if it hadn’t been for him and her best friend, Millie, Adrian probably never would have.
 But some things just never went away.

 Oh Christian, I’m so sorry.
 I never deserved you.

 “Are you going to sit there?”
 A voice asked from behind her.
-Startled out of her vision of beautiful Christian babies, Adrian turned around to stare at the speaker.
+Startled out of her misery, Adrian turned around to stare at the speaker.

 You don’t want to talk to me, she thought.
 I’m the bitch of all bitches.
 La Malinche.
 The goddess of chaos and discord, Eris.
 And you are a walking Adonis.
-Trouble.
+Trouble, like my mother said.
 Just like the rest of them, including Christian.